meilisearch/specifications/text/0089-tenant-tokens.md

 ```
 ---

-> The `filter` field accepts an array, a string, and the mixed syntax as described in the [filter and facet specification](0027-filter-and-facet-behavior.md).
+> The `filter` field accepts an array, a string, and the mixed syntax as described in the [Search Endpoints Specification](0118-search-api.md#312-filter).

 ##### 3.2.2.3.
 Payload example